Macheing/search-algorithms/README.md

-This repo about basic search algorithm in python
+This repo about basic search algorithms in python